utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/using-a-mock-server.md

 warning: false
 ---

 You can make calls to a mock server to simulate interacting with your API for development or testing purposes.
-Use Postman or another application to make calls to the mock server URL and the endpoints you defined.
+Use Postman or another application to make calls to the mock server's endpoints.
+The mock server will respond with the data defined in the closest matching scenario.

-You can configure the mock server to customize how it responds to requests.
+You can configure the mock server to control access and customize how it responds to requests.
+You can also customize how the mock server responds by adding optional request headers.
 After making calls to the mock server, view the call logs to see details about incoming requests and outgoing responses.

 ## Contents